Neurotechnology-at-ETH-Zurich/siRNA_Design/README.md

 - Does our score actually say anything about whether an siRNA is good or bad when tested empirically?
 - Are all parameters actually important in differentiating between high- and low-efficiency siRNAs?

 To answer this, we extracted the lowest (<10% inhibition) and highest >(>90% inhibition)-efficacy siRNAs in the respective dataset files (e.g. datasetB_Ichihara.py), and performed t-tests between these two groups for the parameters mentioned in the [above section](#parameters_automatic).
-The analysis is done in the **main.py** file of the sirna_datasets_analysis folder.
-First, a structured Excel file is generated to store the results, then, antisense strands for the dataset to be analysed are collected, and the complementary sense strands are generated.
+The analysis is done in the `main.py` file of the sirna_datasets_analysis folder.
+First, a structured Excel file is generated to store the results, then, antisense strands for the dataset to be analysed are collected, and the complementary sense strfands are generated.
 First, the low-efficiency siRNAs are analysed - for each siRNA, scores for each parameter, as well as their total score, are computed and stored.
 The same is done for the high-efficiency siRNAs.
 Then, t-tests between the two groups are performed - for each parameter, and for their total scores.
 The results are automatically added to the results file.